LukeShead/Dueling-Discs/README.md

 Another way that developers reduce the vulnerabilites within the input is situational depending on the type of input area, it is the measure of only allowing a certain type of characters in the area or just blocking out a specific type of characters.
 This can stop many different types of attacks, however as said before it is very situational, this is because sometimes an area may have the need to use different characters, for example an address area would require numbers and letters so they cannot be blocked.

 Other than this many companies will set up backups for the database as well as encryptions to make sure that no-one can get completely destroy a system, with this it means that if someone wanted to delete the database's data, they would be able to retrieve it.
 However this will not stop people from attempting to steal the information, this is why many companies will encrypt the information within the database in order to not allow any malicous hackers to get the information if they do steal it.
 And if they do it may be a longer time before they can retrieve any information from it, this may be anough time to find the people and get the data back before any damage is done.

+### Keeping employees safe.
+As there are many employees that work for a company, there are many oppurtunities to exploit a company using social engineering, people can use emails, skype messages and even through physical forms such as impersonating people within the company to gain access to higher information.

+#### Personal Emails
+In order to keep these kind of things from happening, companies will ensure measures such as having personal work emails that can only be accessed when the employees are in the workplace, this method stops any unwanted mail coming into the workplace that could be in some way malicous.
+This can keep away all types of attacks that requires a file to be sent by email, this means that in order to have these attacks on the company, an attacker must find out the email first before sending it, this is much more work for the attacker.

+As well as